NCFH International

 Our Work Internationally

 To be recognised for excellence, locally, nationally and internationally by increasing knowledge and understanding, and providing quality information services.
-Since our commencement, the NCFH has partnered through memorandums of understanding to undertake research and provide education and training.
+Since our commencement, the NCFH has partnered through memorandums of understanding and collaborative agreements to exchange knowledge, undertake research and provide education and training.

 Bangladesh | OHDIR Foundation

-The Organisation for Human Development Initiatives through Research (ODHIR) Foundation, is a volunteer organisation that works with issues impacting the development of health community through evidence based intervention.
-This international partnership was formed in 2018 and builds on our global partnerships to improve health, internationalise our teaching and research and enrich the learning experiences of health and agricultural workers.
+The Organisation for Human Development Initiatives through Research (ODHIR) Foundation is a volunteer organisation that works with issues impacting the development of health community through evidence-based intervention.
+This international partnership was formed in 2018, building on our global partnerships to improve health, internationalise our teaching and research and enrich the learning experiences of health and agricultural workers.

 Canada | Alberta Farm Safety